matiasmane/BWA/README.md

 In the website we will use the following URLs:

 Login page: domain
-Profile Page: /user_name
+Profile Page: /user_id
-Settings Page: /user_name/settings
+Settings Page: /user_id/settings
-List of friends: /user_name/friends
+List of friends: /user_id/friends
-Friend requests: /user_name/requests
+Friend requests: /user_id/requests
-Option, chose private chat or not: /channel/
+Option to choose between private chat or not: /channel/
 Private_channel: /chat/user.id
-For everyone chat: /chat/
+Public channel: /chat/

 ### Needed Django views and templates